HOW TO DO PUSHUPS

 By correcting the positioning of the upper back and by activating the glutes, we’re correcting the thoracic spine’s positioning and guaranteeing the exercise is focusing on the chest muscles.

 Also, you’ll notice that the rectus abdominis muscles of the core are also indirectly are activated.
 With your abdominal muscles contracted and core strength recruited, you have one hell of a solid foundation and your form is going to be perfect.

 PUSH-UP CHECKLIST: ELBOWS

-Once you begin to perform the Push-Up (or Bench Press), you should immediately pay attention to the position and movement of your elbow.
+Once you begin to perform the Push-Up (or Bench Press), you should immediately pay attention to the position and movement of your elbow joints.

 When you perform the Bench Press, you DO NOT want the elbow to travel high because it poses a serious risk to your shoulders.

 What you do want to focus on is creating a little more subacromial space by allowing our elbows to drift downward, about 30 degrees off the horizontal.